An Official Statistics Publication for Scotland.

 The latest quarterly Scottish Government Workforce Information statistics have been published today by Scotland’s Chief Statistician.
-These statistics cover the numbers of workers, staff sickness rates, and the diversity of staff, up to the most recent quarter ending December 2017.
+These statistics cover the number of workers, staff sickness rates, and the diversity of staff up to the most recent quarter ending December 2018.

 The statistics show that:

-- The staff sickness level was 7.4 average working days lost (AWDL) per staff year in the 12 month period ending December 2017 (3.3% of working days were lost).
-This is the same number of AWDL for the same period last year (7.4 AWDL December 2016).
+- The staff sickness level was 7.7 average working days lost per staff year in the 12 month period ending December 2018 (3.4% of working days were lost) compared with 7.4 average working days lost for the same period last year.

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.